 Alternate Job Titles: Credit & Collections Director, Credit and Collections Director

-The annual salary for someone with the job title Credit and Collections Director may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Credit and Collections Director make?
+The median annual Credit and Collections Director salary is $109,042, as of September 27, 2017, with a range usually between $93,650-$129,638, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Credit and Collections Director in the United States.

 Learn how best-in-class companies use CompAnalyst to create new,